mission & impact

 At Eastside College Preparatory School we are committed to opening new doors for students historically underrepresented in higher education.

 Our challenging and engaging curriculum enables students to discover their intellectual strengths, sharpen their academic skills, and embrace new opportunities in a culture of learning that supports the potential of every student to enter and succeed in a four-year college and transition to a professional career.

-To date, 100% of Eastside's graduates have been accepted to four-year colleges and universities.
-This was Eastside's primary mission when it was founded, and it remains a critical measure of our success.
+To date 100% of Eastside's graduates have been accepted to four-year colleges and universities.
+This was Eastside's primary mission when it was founded, and remains a critical measure of success.

-Our model - a challenging academic program coupled with extensive support for students from backgrounds underrepresented in higher education - draws visitors from around the country who want to learn why Eastside students are beating the odds.
-Visitors have come from KIPP schools; Teach for America; Uncommon Schools of New York and New Jersey; and Rocketship Schools.
+Our model - a challenging academic program coupled with extensive support for students from backgrounds underrepresented in highr education - draws visitors form around the country who want to learn why Eastside students are beating the odds.
+Visitors have comefrom KIPP schools; Teach fo America; Uncommon Schools of New York and New Jersey; and Rocketship Schools.
 After years of refining our programs, we've reviewed and written about what's worked, compiling a "Best Practices" document available here.
 We are honored to share our time, ideas, curriculum, and best practices with other schools and organizations committed to closing the achievement gap forfirst-generation college-bound students.